There

 Including a very good understanding of modern surveillance.

-to discuss one thing.
+The article however fails to discuss one thing.
 Surveillance in Tolkien is happening on both sides; and not all information was tickling down on the "Good" side either.
 (I mean here Gandalf and the old Alliance of Elves, Dwarves and Men)

 However, on the "Good" side, their goal wasn't domination, but simply to live as they wished.
 The war done, Hobbits were left alone; Rohan is still autonomous; Gondor returns to peace; the Northern Wilderness flourishes independent; little Breeland itself stays cool.
 The Elves left, but that was their own wish.